eugenechia/ansible-projects/README.md

+This is a collection of Ansible projects.
+Please run through the description of each project.

+---

+//Deploy-Nexus project

 For this project, we shall use Ansible to deploy Nexus to Ubuntu server, similar to the following commands, if it was deployed manually.

 Manual way: